Lucy's Worlds

 Second: Test.
 Test.
 And test again.

-And that doesn’t just mean bug-testing (does it go more than 24 hours without crashing?).
-It means getting people—preferably people you don’t know, who don’t know how your mind works— to play through your game.
-If you say “INSPECT” and everyone else in the world tries “EXAMINE”, or if the same piece of furniture is a “CUPBOARD” in one room and a “WARDROBE” in another, you’ll end up with a lot of frustrated fans.
+That doesn’t just mean bug-testing (does it go more than 24 hours without crashing?).
+It means getting people—preferably people you don’t know, who don’t know how your mind works—to play through your game.
+If you say “INSPECT” while everyone else in the world says “EXAMINE”, or if the same piece of furniture is a “CUPBOARD” in one room and a “WARDROBE” in another, you’ll end up with a lot of frustrated fans.